 Ashrafuddin Pirzada

-PAKISTAN: Pakistan’s former prime minister and Chairman of Pakistan Twhreek-e-Insaf Imran Khan has condemned the attack on Salman Rushdie, describing it as “terrible” and “sad”, and said that the anger of the Islamic world at Rushdie’s book The Satanic Verses was understandable, it could not justify the assault, The Guardian reported.
+PAKISTAN: Pakistan’s former prime minister and Chairman of Pakistan Tehreek-e-Insaf Imran Khan has condemned the attack on Salman Rushdie, describing it as “terrible” and “sad”, and said that the anger of the Islamic world at Rushdie’s book The Satanic Verses was understandable, but it could not justify the assault, The Guardian reported.

 Khan also said he expected Afghan women to “assert their rights” in the face of Taliban restrictions in a Guardian interview in which he sought to moderate his reputation as a firebrand.
 Khan is fighting for his political survival after being ousted from office in April.